Leading Taiwan Politician Had Secret Credit Suisse Account At Time Of Major Defense Corruption Scandal

 “These media allegations appear to be a concerted effort to discredit the Swiss financial marketplace, which has undergone fundamental changes since the global financial crisis,” the bank added.

-Wang was charged in Taiwan with money laundering, corruption, fraud and murder, and international warrants were issued for his arrest, but he fled the island in the aftermath of the scandal and stayed in exile in the U.K. until his death in 2015.
+Wang was wanted in Taiwan for money laundering, corruption, fraud and murder, and international warrants were issued for his arrest, but he fled the island in the aftermath of the scandal and stayed in exile in the U.K. until his death in 2015.

-His wife and eldest son were also indicted for money laundering and receiving kickbacks, and international warrants were issued for them too in 2009.
-Today, records show they own luxury properties in the U.S. and U.K., where Wang’s son rubs shoulders with Prince Charles and his daughter is a high-profile socialite in the British film industry.
+His wife and eldest son were also indicted for receiving kickbacks, but in 2019 the Taiwanese Supreme Court found that, as third parties, they could not be convicted of that crime, even though they had received criminal proceeds.
+Years before the Supreme Court ruling, Taiwanese authorities issued international warrants against them for money laundering, and Bruno Wang and his mother remain on an official Taiwanese wanted list.
+Today, records show they own luxury properties in the U.S. and U.K., where Bruno Wang rubs shoulders with Prince Charles and his sister is a high-profile socialite in the British film industry.